markvaaz/ScarletHooks/README.md

 > **Notes:**
 > * This mod does not support sending messages to in-game chat — it only sends messages from the server to external webhooks.
-> * While the mod isn’t restricted to Discord, using other webhook services requires modifying the source code, and recompiling the mod.
+> * While the mod isn’t restricted to Discord, using other webhook services may require modifying the source code, and recompiling the mod.
 [See the guide for more information](#guide--troubleshooting).

 ---